paritytech/substrate-telemetry/README.md

 ## Docker

+*Pre-built docker images are available at `parity/substrate-telemetry-frontend` and `parity/substrate-telemetry-backend`.*

 ### Run the backend and frontend

 Obviously, the frontend need to be aware of the backend.
 In a similar way, your node will need to connect to the backend.